Corn Snake vs Chinese Water Dragon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Corn Snake has a typical lifespan of 15-20+ years, while Chinese Water Dragon lives approximately 10-15 years (up to 20).
 Health profiles differ significantly between these reptiles.
-Corn Snake is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Corn Snake is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Chinese Water Dragon faces its own health challenges including Snout/Rostral Damage, Metabolic Bone Disease (MBD), Respiratory Infections.
 Corn Snake has 1 documented predispositions compared to 3 for Chinese Water Dragon, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health